nk8713694/assignment/README.md

 Use a library like VAD.js to detect voice activity in the audio stream and prevent sending data to the backend when there is no talking.

-Here are some resources that can help you get started with these steps:
+Here are some resources that can help we get started with these steps:

 Flask-SocketIO documentation: https://flask-socketio.readthedocs.io/en/latest/